moshix/AccessAudit/README.md

 How does AccessAudit Work?
 ==========================

+First, create an account on https://vault.immudb.io and obtian an API key there

 AccessAudit is a script that will do the following for your local and remote Linux machines:

-1. Obtain the auditable and immutable database immudb in a container
-2. Craete an 'audit' database in it
-3. Modify your rsyslog.conf so that all logins to your Linux instance will *also* be logged in the database
+3. Modify your rsyslog.conf so that all logins to your Linux instance will *also* be logged in  immudb Vault.
+They will also continue to be stored in your local system, of course.
-4. Gives you a query tool tosearch the audit database for logins and related info and export values in CSV
+4. Gives you a query tool to search immudb Vault for logins and related info and export values in CSV

 Features
 ========